bitcoincows/bounties/README.md

 # Solving Bounties
 You will receive the bounty in crypto currency if you are the first to:
-- Provide a working Github Repository
+- Provide a working Github Repository with substanstial work of your own
 - Test cases included that are sufficient to evaluate the project
 - You license your repository open source like Public Domain, MIT (ask if you need to use other licenses due to software dependency)